 This input is also 0 to 5 volts.
-It can be used with either narrow band O_2 sensors or accept an analog output from a wideband O_2 sensor controller.
-It will not interface directly with a wideband O_2 sensor, but it is compatible with most external wideband controllers, such as Innovate, AEM, Zeitronix, PLX, and 14point7.
+It can be used with either narrow band $O_2$ sensors or accept an analog output from a wideband $O_2$ sensor controller.
+It will not interface directly with a wideband $O_2$ sensor, but it is compatible with most external wideband controllers, such as Innovate, AEM, Zeitronix, PLX, and 14point7.

-The general purpose analog inputs may also be configured as additional O_2 input channels and work in the same way when set up as O_2 inputs.
+The general purpose analog inputs may also be configured as additional O2 input channels and work in the same way when set up as O2 inputs.

-Some devices allow you to bring the O_2 sensor input over the CAN connection.
-If using a CAN-based wide-band or not running any O_2 sensors, you can repurpose the O_2 input as a generic analog input to connect other devices.
-The MS3Pro Mini does not specifically designate any of its connections as O_2 inputs.
-You can wire the O_2 sensor to Analog In 1, 2, 3, or 4.
+Some devices allow you to bring the $O_2$ sensor input over the CAN connection.
+If using a CAN-based wideband or not running any $O_2$ sensors, you can repurpose the $O_2$ input as a generic analog input to connect other devices.